tegnike/aituber-kit/docs/README_en.md

 From version v2.0.0, this project adopts a **custom license**.

-- **Free Use**
+- **Non-Commercial Use**
-  - Free use is available for personal use, educational purposes, and non-profit purposes that are not for commercial purposes.
+  - Non-Commercial Use is available for personal use, educational purposes, and non-profit purposes that are not for commercial purposes.

 - **Commercial License**
   - A separate commercial license is required for commercial use.